MFORTT/Assignments/CISC179/Week 1/Assignment 1.md

 ![Language Chart](https://github.com/user-attachments/assets/c715e38c-b457-421c-8f13-616393c0ddd6)

 3. Discuss the real-world example where Python performance is superior to compiled languages such as C++.
 To answer this question, you need to do some research.

+    Python is a versatile programming language with a wide range of applications, whereas C++ is primarily used for performance-intensive tasks like game development and systems programming.
+Python is the number one choice for web development, due to simplicity, readability, and ease of maintenance.
+Unlike C++, Python has fewer restrictions and allows for faster development and deployment.
+Python is used across various industries, including AI technologies, social media platforms, cybersecurity, and cloud computing.
+Python is flexible and widely used for modern technology.
+Examples of applications and technology that uses Python is: Instagram, Siri, ChatGPT, Alexa etc.

-4. Take a screenshot that shows that Python3 is installed successfully on your PC.
+5. Take a screenshot that shows that Python3 is installed successfully on your PC.
 The screenshot should show the installed Python version.
    ![Screenshot 2_7_2025 12_15_25 PM](https://github.com/user-attachments/assets/1947179e-7d6b-444d-912b-a27e9846c2e9)
 ![Screenshot 2_7_2025 12_18_50 PM](https://github.com/user-attachments/assets/2ee7cca7-bb1c-4fc4-b1af-c15bd49e5f27)